An infographic on tips for handling difficult conversations.

 1. Don’t put it off, just do it.

 Avoiding these kinds of conversations rarely makes anything better.
 The longer you wait, the more it can affect the workplace environment, morale and productivity.
 So, reach out to the person you need to have a crucial conversation with, schedule a mutually convenient time and place, and get on with the meeting.
 The best leaders know that difficult conversations are part of the game and they deal with them as they arise.
+A quote that says, "It's only human nature to get apprehensive about upcoming situations where you anticipate problems or unpleasantness."

 1. Realize that what you are fearing is unlikely to happen